UCL-RITS/doctoral-programming-intro/01-beginner/index.md

 ---
 ## {{ page.title }}

-This is the first part of the Introduction to research programming with Python course.
+This is the first part of the *Introduction to research programming with Python* course.

 This course teaches the basics of programming using Python with the focus to use it for research.
-It’s aimed to researchers that have no experience of programming – in any language - before.
+It’s aimed at researchers that have no experience of programming – in any language - before.
 If you're already comfortable, with variables, loops, and functions; then this course is not for you.